ampproject/amphtml/extensions/amp-animation/amp-animation.md

 The `width()` and `height()` are especially useful for transforms.
 The `left`, `top` and similar CSS properties that can use `%` values to express animations proportional to container size.
-However, `transform` property interpretes `%` values differently - as a percent of the selected element.
+However, `transform` property interprets `%` values differently - as a percent of the selected element.
 Thus, the `width()` and `height()` can be used to express transform animations in terms of container elements and similar.